wearefine/wearefine.github.io/README.md

 Projects should be added with their own directory and an `index.md` or `index.html`.

 Although [front matter is required](https://help.github.com/articles/configuring-jekyll/#front-matter-is-required), it is handled by the automatic deploys.
-Instead, meta is generated from the `_config.yml`:
+Instead, meta is generated from [`_config.yml`](_config.yml):

 | Key | Required | Description |
 |---|---|---|